 Having declared war, the United States quickly discovered that it was ill prepared for military action.
 Invasions of Canada at Detroit, Niagara Falls, and Montreal were quickly repelled by the British.
 Meanwhile, British forces seized Fort Dearborn (Chicago), Mackinac, and Detroit.
 Gaining control of the upper Great Lakes and endangering the security of the Northwest Territory.

-In response, President James Madison ordered construction of a naval felt to regain control of Lake Erie.
+In response, President James Madison ordered construction of a naval fleet to regain control of Lake Erie.
 Daniel Dobbins, an experienced shipmaster from Erie was ordered to build four schooner-rigged gunboats at Erie on Presque Isle Bay, the only protected harbor on the south coast of Lake Erie.
 Dobbins established the construction sites in late 1812, hired workers, procured material, and began construction of the four gunboats.
 On December 31, 1812, the commander of the U.S. Navy on the Great Lakes, Commodore Isaac Chauncey, visited Erie and ordered modifications to two of the gunboats and construction of a twenty-gun brig.
 Later a second brig was ordered.
-In early March 1813 an experience New York shipbuilder, Noah Brown, took charge of building the fleet.
+In early March 1813 an experienced New York shipbuilder, Noah Brown, took charge of building the fleet.
 Master Commandant Oliver Hazard Perry arrived from Rhode Island soon after to command the squadron.

 Spring might bring a British attack, so the need for speed was paramount.
 Although timber was readily available in unlimited quantity, iron for fastenings, rope, sailcloth, cannon, and ammunition all had to be transported hundreds of miles to reach the fleet.
 The naval war on the Great Lakes has been called the “shipwrights’ war”—dependent upon the skill and speed of the builders before any battles could be fought.

-While Erie and Presque Isle peninsula to shelter the harbor, the sand bar at its mouth had, at best, no more than six feet of water over it.
+While Erie had Presque Isle peninsula to shelter the harbor, the sand bar at its mouth had, at best, no more than six feet of water over it.
 Therefore, the brigs had to be built with the shallowest draft possible.
 They still needed to be lightened and lifted over the bar with camels (barges which could be secured alongside, partially flooded, and them pumped out to lift the ship).

 In June 1813, after British forces were driven back from the Niagara River near Buffalo, Commodore Perry sailed five converted merchant vessels from Black Rock near Buffalo, to Erie to augment the fleet.
 On arrival, four were added to the squadron which then comprised the new twenty-gun brigs Lawrence and Niagara, the smaller brig Caledonia, schooners Ariel, Porcupine, Scorpion, Somers, and Tigress, sloop Trippe and supply schooner Ohio.